The following article is excerpted from What’s the Deal with Teens and Time Management? by Leslie Josel, People Tested Books, Pennington, NJ, 2015.

 - Tactile learners like to use their hands and fingers to learn.
 These children learn best by writing, drawing, and doodling.
 They tend to touch or feel objects when learning a new concept and illustrate what they’ve learned.

 To learn your child’s learning style, the best approach is to step back and observe what seems to be working well for him, and then build from there.

 Children struggle when they try to learn in ways that aren’t natural to them.
 Remember that there isn’t one correct way to teach, just as there isn’t one correct way to learn.
 Knowing and understanding your child’s learning style is crucial to helping him grasp information at school and at home.

-Leslie Josel is the Principal of Order out of Chaos, an organizing consulting firm specializing in student organizing.
+Leslie Josel is the Principal of www.orderoochaos.com, an organizing consulting firm specializing in student organizing.
 She is the author of What’s the Deal with Teens and Time Management and the creator of the award-winning Academic Planner: A Tool for Time Management.
 To learn more, visit www.orderoochaos.com.